Why is it Important to Focus on What Your Target Market Wants?

 • And the ugly “horse collar” grill

-The Problem: the Edsel was what Ford wanted to sell, but it was not what the public wanted to buy.
+The Problem: The Edsel was what Ford wanted to sell, but it was not what the public wanted to buy.

 Ford's 1964 Mustang what was their target audience wanted.